LearnersGuild/guide/Phases/README.md

 ### Pacing

-Each phase is designed to contain curriculum that should be able to be completed in 6 weeks, but *must* be completed within 8 weeks.
-This pacing requirement *includes* the 1 week that will be necessary to pass the phase interview (which includes a coding challenge as well as a technical interview).
+Each phase is designed to contain curriculum that should be able to be completed in 5 weeks, with the expectation that learners take the phase interview in their 6th week.
+Phases 1-3 *must* be completed within 8 weeks, so the latest a learner can take a phase interview is in week 8.

 Learners may choose to complete a phase interview at any time during the phase, but, there are two rules: